edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 ## Exposures {/*exposures*/}

 Exposures represent the vulnerabilities and misconfigurations that {{ PRODUCT }} has discovered in your organization's attack surface.
-Exposures are automatically created and updated as {{ PRODUCT }} scans your organization's entities.
+Exposures are automatically created and updated as {{ PRODUCT }} scans your organization's managed assets.

 Each exposure has the following attributes: